Ouroboros (Fear the Walking Dead): Plot

 After discovering that San Diego had been destroyed, Madison confronts Strand about his true destination, which Daniel has discovered to be Baja California in Mexico.
 Strand reveals to the group that he has a safe place in Baja with supplies, and promises that he will take the entire group there, but that they only have limited time to make it.
 That night, the Abigail begins to unexpectedly malfunction, and Travis attempts to investigate the issue, which he discovers to be an undead clogging the water intake.
 While he makes the necessary repairs, Nick, Alicia, Chris, and Daniel use the Abigails launch boat to travel ashore to scavenge supplies from a plane crash.
 Inside the wreckage, Chris finds a severely injured survivor, who begs Chris to kill him; he reluctantly fulfills the man's request.
 The group is separated when a horde of undead arrive, and Daniel runs into another survivor from the plane crash, Alex, who helps him evade the undead and get back to the launch boat, where he meets with Chris and Alicia.
 Nick arrives shortly after covered in blood, though he reveals that the blood is not his own but is instead from one of the undead, as he discovers that disguising himself as an infected provides camouflage.

 The five of them escape on the launch boat, but Alex requests that they make a brief to stop to rescue another plane crash survivor, Jake, who is severely injured and located on a life raft nearby.
 They tow the raft back to the Abigail, where Travis has successfully made all repairs.
-They debate with Strand on whether or not they should take the new survivors aboard; Strand refuses to do so, as he believes that Jake's injured mean he is likely to soon die and then reanimate.
+They debate with Strand on whether or not they should take the new survivors aboard; Strand refuses to do so, as he believes that Jake's injuries mean he is likely to soon die and then reanimate.
 The group reaches a compromise by towing the two crash survivors in their life raft.
 That afternoon, however, Strand unexpectedly cuts the tow line, leaving Alex and Jake adrift on their raft, to the horror of the rest of the group.